lightfastai/envmcp-cursor/CONTRIBUTING.md

 ## Code Style Guidelines

-- Follow PEP 8 (enforced by flake8)
+- Follow PEP 8 (enforced by ruff)
 - Use type hints for all functions
 - Write docstrings for public functions
-- Keep line length to 88 characters (Black default)
+- Keep line length to 88 characters (ruff default)
 - Use descriptive variable and function names
+- Code is automatically formatted with ruff (replaces black, isort, flake8)

 ## Testing Guidelines

-- Write tests for all new functionality
+- Write tests for all new functionality using pytest
 - Aim for high test coverage
 - Use descriptive test names
 - Test both success and failure cases
 - Mock external dependencies
+- Run tests across all supported Python versions with `nox -s tests`

 ## Documentation